evennia/evennia/evennia/contrib/rpg/llm/README.md

 ```

-> TODO: OpenAI's more modern [v1/chat/completions](https://platform.openai.com/docs/api-reference/chat) api does currently not work out of the gate since it's a bit more complex, having the prompt given as a list of all responses so far.
+> TODO: OpenAI's more modern [v1/chat/completions](https://platform.openai.com/docs/api-reference/chat) api does currently not work out of the gate since it's a bit more complex.

 ## The LLMNPC class